TN 10 (01-98)

 Do not notify a representative of a claimant of the need for evidence or information or send him a copy of the final notice when the claim has been completed.

-Any deviation from this policy requires the written approval of the Office of International Programs (OIP) or the International Disability Unit in the Office of International Operations (OIO).
+Any deviation from this policy requires the written approval of the Office of International Programs (OIP) or the Division of Training and Program Support (DTPS) in the Division of International Operations (DIO).

 EXCEPTION: This procedure does not apply to a U.S. attorney who meets the qualification in GN 03910.020B, or to a Congressman or a representative of a foreign government.